 - A marsh contains low plants such as grasses instead of trees.

 - A bog is a little different.
 It's a wet and spongy area containing a material called peat, which is made from dead moss.
 The moss is often a type known as sphagnum.

 Today people report seeing lights in other areas in addition to wetlands.
 Collectively, the mysterious illuminations are often known as ghost lights or spook lights.
-In this article I'll discuss the lights that people see above wetlands, which may be created by a distinct process.
+In this article I focus on the lights that people see above wetlands, which may be created by a distinct process.

 The Tale of Jack O'Lantern or Stingy Jack

 The Irish tale of Stingy Jack was once used to explain wetland lights.
 Like many old stories, the tale has survived in several versions, but the main points of the story are generally as follows.